itkrivoshei/OdinCodeProjcts/Recursion/README.md

 ## 📌 Introduction

-This project is a part of the curriculum for [The Odin Project](https://www.theodinproject.com/lessons/javascript-recursion), focusing on implementing recursion concepts in JavaScript.
+This project is a part of the curriculum for <a href="https://www.theodinproject.com/lessons/javascript-recursion" target="_blank">The Odin Project</a>, focusing on implementing recursion concepts in JavaScript.

 ## 🚀 Quick Start